soywiz-archive/kaifu2x/README.md

 so the overhead was big.
 In the end I placed the parallelization in a previous step.

+#### Limit memory and unified implementation

+At this point I unified single threaded and multithreaded implementations.
+I used a fixed thread pool and manually assigned tasks so each thread just requires two additional arrays.

+#### Limit allocations

+In order to avoid tons of allocations, copies and so on, I preallocated all the required arrays for each step at once.
+Then instead of using immutable arrays, I changed operatins to be mutable and to work on existing arrays.

 #### Future optimizations

 Since we can't do SIMD optimizations manually in the JVM.
 And there are no guarantees that the JVM uses SIMD